eyaldar2014/mock-api-final-project/README.md

 - basic interface with mockApi functionality (must to have) / unknown :

-      - Dinamic Schemas for any users
+      - Dynamic Schemas for any users
-      - Dinamic UI for any user
       - Authentication security
+      - store and save data to seperated collection (for all users)

-- design :
+- design (this project is mainly for back-end):

       - Nice to have (all functionality must work in comfortable and good looking UI)